• Skip to primary navigation

 But although it's not a true cheesecake (the ratios are different), it is very close to the real thing.
 Its texture is creamy, it has a pleasant vanilla flavor, and it's just sweet enough.

-Will it sink in the middle?
+Will the cake sink in the middle?

 This cake comes out of the microwave puffy, then deflates a little, although it retains a nice volume.

-The center is just a little sunken, but that center will end up on the bottom of the cake - after you invert it onto a plate, the top is nice and smooth.
+The center is just a little sunken, but that center will end up on the bottom of the cake.
+After you invert it onto a plate, the top is nice and smooth.

 Is it eggy?

-It's lovely and creamy and tastes close enough to real cheesecake that I can't make it too often, because it's really good and I end up eating the whole thing. 😳
+It's lovely and creamy and tastes close enough to real cheesecake that I can't make it too often because it's really good, and I end up eating the whole thing. 🙂

 Can I use sugar instead of stevia?